azafly/azafly-web-gatsby/content/home.md

     link5: Contact
 hero_quote3: Send money directly to your recipient door.
 heroSubHeading:
-  heroSubHeadingLocal: Send money to Friends and Family in Nigeria.
-Pay and get
+  heroSubHeadingLocal: "Azafly allows you to pay your bills in other countries
-    paid in multiple currencies.
+    abroad.
+We send your money directly to your school, hospital, landlord or whatever institution you need to pay abroad in the simplest and cheapest way possible. "
-  heroSubHeadingAbroad: Send money to Friends and Family in Nigeria.
-Manage your
+  heroSubHeadingAbroad: Send money to Friends and Family in Nigeria or receive.
-    remittance in multiple currencies.
+    Manage your remittance in multiple currencies!
 whyChooseUs:
   whyChooseUsShortHeading:
     whyChooseUsShortHeadingLocal: Why choose us
     whyChooseUsShortHeadingAbroad: Why choose us
   whyChooseUsSubHeading:
-    whyChooseUsSubHeadingLocal: Some of our advantages
+    whyChooseUsSubHeadingLocal: Better than the rest
-    whyChooseUsSubHeadingAbroad: Some of our advantages
+    whyChooseUsSubHeadingAbroad: Better than the rest
   whyChooseUsReason1:
     whyChooseUsReason1Heading:
-      whyChooseUsReason1HeadingLocal: Lowest Fee
+      whyChooseUsReason1HeadingLocal: Cheaper
-      whyChooseUsReason1HeadingAbroad: Lowest Fee
+      whyChooseUsReason1HeadingAbroad: Cheaper
     whyChooseUsReason1InfoText:
-      whyChooseUsReason1InfoTextLocal: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Lectus enim auctor massa ut et sagittis.
-Justo facilisi massa eu mauris adipiscing.
-Vel ut semper tristique.
+      whyChooseUsReason1InfoTextLocal: We offer you the best real time exchange rates and lower fees than most old-school banks and other money transfer services.
+Your first transfer is free of charge!
-      whyChooseUsReason1InfoTextAbroad: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Lectus enim auctor massa ut et sagittis.
-Justo facilisi massa eu mauris adipiscing.
-Vel ut semper tristique.
+      whyChooseUsReason1InfoTextAbroad: We offer you the best real time exchange rates and lower fees than most old-school banks and other money transfer services.
+Your first transfer is free of charge!
   whyChooseUsReason2:
     whyChooseUsReason2Heading:
-      whyChooseUsReason2HeadingLocal: Fast Transactions
+      whyChooseUsReason2HeadingLocal: Fast transactions
-      whyChooseUsReason2HeadingAbroad: Fast Transactions
+      whyChooseUsReason2HeadingAbroad: Fast transactions
     whyChooseUsReason2InfoText:
-      whyChooseUsReason2InfoTextLocal: The sky was cloudless and of a deep dark blue spectacle before.
+      whyChooseUsReason2InfoTextLocal: Quick to initiate your transfers, payment arrive immediately or in minutes.
-      whyChooseUsReason2InfoTextAbroad: The sky was cloudless and of a deep dark blue spectacle before.
+      whyChooseUsReason2InfoTextAbroad: Quick to initiate your transfers, payment arrive immediately or in minutes.
   whyChooseUsReason3:
     whyChooseUsReason3Heading:
       whyChooseUsReason3HeadingLocal: Safe & Secure
       whyChooseUsReason3HeadingAbroad: Safe & Secure
     whyChooseUsReason3InfoText:
-      whyChooseUsReason3InfoTextLocal: The sky was cloudless and of a deep dark blue spectacle before.
+      whyChooseUsReason3InfoTextLocal: Your money is safe with us!
+We protect your money with industry-leading technology
-      whyChooseUsReason3InfoTextAbroad: The sky was cloudless and of a deep dark blue spectacle before.
+      whyChooseUsReason3InfoTextAbroad: Your money is safe with us!
+We protect your money with industry-leading technology
   whyChooseUsImage: ../../static/images/joinus.png
 footerLinkList1:
   title: Hello